SGD Through the Lens of Kolmogorov Complexity: Introduction

 \item The size of every element in $X$ is at most polynomial in $n$.
 For example, if $X$ contains images, they are not excessively large compared to $n$.
 Furthermore, the number of model parameters is at most polynomial in $n$ (this is not implied by Assumption~\ref{ass: intro kolmogorov}, as the model can be huge but still compute a simple function).

 \end{enumerate}

+Roughly speaking, we show that if $n$ is sufficiently large and assumptions 3 to 5 always hold and assumptions 1,2 only hold for a $\gamma$-fraction of the epochs ($\gamma \in (0,1]$ need not be a constant), then SGD must achieve an accuracy of at least $(1-\eps)$ on the \emph{entire} dataset within $O(\frac{K(X)}{\gamma(\beta'\eps)^3 n})$ epochs with high probability (w.h.p)\footnote{This is usually taken to be $1-1/n^c$ for some constant $ c>1$.
+For our case, it holds that $c\in (1,2)$, however, this can be amplified arbitrarily by increasing the batch size by a multiplicative constant.}.
+Note that the number of epochs does not depend on the size of the model.
+Finally, note that when the accuracy is too high the local progress assumption cannot hold anymore (we discuss this further in \iffull Section~\ref{sec: connection eps beta}\else the full version of the paper, provided as supplementary material\fi), and we cannot guarantee progress past this point.

 Let us briefly discuss our assumptions.
-As for Assumption~\ref{ass: intro local prog}, we believe it is quite natural as the GD step attempts to minimize the loss function which acts as a proxy for the accuracy on the data.
-In section~\ref{sec: weakening assumptions} we show that our results still hold if assumptions \ref{ass: intro local prog} and \ref{ass: intro kolmogorov} do not hold for every epoch, but only for some \emph{small fraction} of the epochs.
-As for Assumption~\ref{ass: intro kolmogorov}, there is some research suggesting that, even for overparameterized networks, the function learned by the network has low Kolmogorov complexity \cite{PerezCL19}.
+As for Assumption~\ref{ass: intro local prog}, it is quite natural as the GD step attempts to minimize the loss function which acts as a proxy for the accuracy on the data.
+However, Assumption~\ref{ass: intro kolmogorov} seems at odds with the fact that we assume the model to be initialized \emph{randomly}.
+Intuitively, one might believe that a random initialization surely implies that Assumption~\ref{ass: intro kolmogorov} does not hold.
+While it is indeed the case that the \emph{model} has high Kolmogorov complexity in this case, this is not necessarily the case for the \emph{function computed by the model}.
+Recent literature suggests that randomly initialized models are biased towards \emph{simple functions} rather than complicated ones (see Section 7.3 in \cite{MingardPSL21} for a survey of recent work) and that the function learned by the network has low Kolmogorov complexity \cite{PerezCL19}.
 Furthermore, our results also generalize if we allow \emph{lossy compression}.
-That is, if we denote by $g$ the function computed by the model at some point during the execution of SGD, our results hold not only when $K(g)$ is small, but even when $K(g')$ is small, where $g'$ is some function that approximates $g$ (this is discussed in section~\ref{sec: weakening assumptions}).
 There is a vast literature on model compression (see \cite{nncompression} for a survey of recent literature), where the size of the model can be significantly compressed while preserving its accuracy.
 This also serves as a strengthening argument towards this assumption.

 Note that assumptions (3)-(5) are rather mild.
 Assumption~\ref{ass: intro lsmooth} (or some variation of it) is standard in the literature \cite{DuLL0Z19, Allen-ZhuLS19, Zou2018, ZouG19}, and discussions regarding numerical stability are generally omitted.
 Due to our use of Kolmogorov complexity we need to explicitly state that the L-smoothness assumption holds even when we consider some subset of the real numbers (i.e., floats).
 We discuss this in more detail in Section~\ref{sec: prelims}.
 In Assumption~\ref{ass: intro batch size} we only require a polylogarithmic dependence on $n$, which is on par with batch sizes used in practice.
 Furthermore, it is well observed that when the batch size is too small SGD suffers from instability \cite{deeplearningbook}.
 Finally, Assumption~\ref{ass: intro element size} is extremely mild, as our dependence on the size of the elements / model is only logarithmic when we apply this assumption.
 That is, even elements / model as large as $n^{1000}$ leave our analysis unchanged asymptotically.